NDAR123909/reservoir-lorenz-regime-transitions/README.md

 ```

 where p̂ is ρ mapped onto a fixed reference interval.
 The state and parameter
-columns of W_in are scaled separately (γ_in and γ_p), which matters more than I
+columns of W_in are scaled separately (γ_in and γ_p), which turns out, matters more than I
-expected — γ_p turned out to be the one lever that actually moved the C1 error,
+expected. γ_p turned out to be the one lever that actually moved the C1 error,
-and it moved it the opposite way from my initial guess.
+and it moved it in the opposite way from my initial guess.
 The readout is plain
-ridge regression solved in closed form:
+ridge regression solved in closed form

 ```math
 W_{\mathrm{out}} = V R^{\top} \big( R R^{\top} + \lambda I \big)^{-1}
 ```

-For the bifurcation diagram the network runs cold: no ground-truth trajectory
+For the bifurcation diagram the network runs cold.
+There is no ground-truth trajectory
 at the target ρ, just the parameter value and a free run.

+These are the following confirmed hyperparameters
+- γ_p = 0.1
-Locked hyperparameters: γ_p = 0.1, spectral radius = 0.6, everything else at
+- spectral radius = 0.6
-the documented priors.
+Everything else at the documented priors.
 These are the `ESNConfig` defaults and carry into every
 sweep unchanged.
 Full details are in the accompanying paper/manuscript.

 ## BibTeX citation